Quae/greyveldt/getting_started/stats.md

 ***Intelligence*** - Affects things like interfacing with unknown technologies, using foreign weapons, dressing wounds or treating illnesses, deciphering language, etc

-***Charisma*** - Affects the inclination of NPCs to respond favorably or give discounts or information
+***Charisma*** - Affects the inclination of NPCs to respond favorably or give discounts or information.
+Good RPers will incorporate your charisma score into their response to you, but it is not required.

 -------------